Last Updated on September 11, 2024 by Maged kamel

 LRFD strength for Practice problem-longitudinal weld of a C section-CM-15.

-The LRFD strength value for yielding equals 99.468 kips, while the LRFD strength due to rupture is equal to 81.24 kips.
+The LRFD strength value for yielding equals 99.468 kips, while the LRFD strength due to rupture equals 81.24 kips.

-We will select the lesser value as our final LRFD strength which equals 81.24 kips, this is an indication that the LRFD strength is governed by rupture.
+We will select the lesser value as our final LRFD strength, which equals 81.24 kips.
+This indicates that the LRFD strength is governed by rupture.

 ASD strength for the Practice problem-longitudinal weld of a C section-CM-15.